soruly/sola/README.md

 ## Caveats

-In case you need to index a lot of images at the same time, you need to raise your ulimit to previent "too many opened files error". https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/

-If some tasks took too long to process (e.g. hashing long video with slow processor), you need to increase heartbeat interval on RabbitMQ.
+If some tasks took too long to process (e.g. hashing long video with slow processor), you may need to increase heartbeat interval on RabbitMQ.
+By default this is configured to 1200s in `docker/rabbitmq/rabbitmq.config`
-Found the line `{heartbeat, 60},` in `/etc/rabbitmq/rabbitmq.config` and add `{heartbeat, 1200}` below it.

-If you wish to run tasks in background, you can use [pm2](https://github.com/Unitech/pm2) or simply run in a detachable shell like [GNU screen](https://www.gnu.org/software/screen/).
+If you wish to run tasks in background, it is recommended ton use tmux.
+A script `tmux.sh` is written as an example.

 To cleanup from any dirty worker state, just stop all workers and `rm -rf /tmp/sola`